 The court found that Ms. Rioux engaged in fraud and that her debt to DHS should not be discharged.
 This opinion only affects this specific debt since the court found that the filer engaged in fraud with this specific creditor.
 The rest of Ms. Rioux’s dischargeable debts were eliminated.

 As you can see, whether or not you can eliminate a debt for the overpayment of public benefits rests heavily on your specific facts.
 If you’d like to learn more about whether bankruptcy can help you eliminate an obligation to repay public benefits, we’d be happy to talk with you.
 Our initial consultations are free.
-The easiest way to schedule an appointment with an experienced Colorado bankruptcy attorney is by scheduling an appointment here.
+The easiest way to schedule an appointment with an top-rated Colorado bankruptcy attorney is by scheduling an appointment here.